cm-jones/cramer/README.md

 ## Documentation

-Detailed documentation for cramer can be found at https://cm-jones.github.io/cramer/docs/.
+Documentation is generated via doxygen automatically by the .github/workflows/document.yml workflow.
+It can be viewed at https://cm-jones.github.io/cramer/docs/html.

 ## Contributing